-What happens when you hit Rockbottom?
+What happens when Chemsex takes you to Rockbottom?

 On arriving at Dance East, I noticed immediately that there was a police presence alongside a mental health specialist.
 It was a good intervention to put me at ease but also to prepare myself for the seriousness of the piece.